ycpcs/cs320-spring2019/labs/lab02.md

 You should see two new projects in your workspace, **CS320\_Jetty9** and **CS320\_Lab02**.

+**NOTE: Now refactor the name of the project to include your username - YOU MUST DO THIS BEFORE YOU EXPORT YOUR SOLUTION AND SUBMIT IT TO MARMOSET.
+Submissions that DO NOT adhere to that guideline will not be graded until they are refactored and resubmitted.**

+Example: I would refactor the CS320_Lab02 project in Eclipse to **CS320\_Lab02\_djhake2** as soon as I imported the project into Eclipse.

 See **AddNumbers.java**, **\_view/addNumbers.jsp**, and **AddNumbersServlet.java** to understand how the model, view, and servlet classes work for the AddNumbers example.

 To run the AddNumbers webapp, run **Main.java** as a Java application and enter the following URL in your web browser: